 Best Resources for Authors in Stage 1

-- If you are revising your dissertation, you need to read the first half of William Germano’s From Dissertation to Book.
+- If you are revising your dissertation, you need to read the first half of William Germano’s From Dissertation to Book (ebook).
 It helps you decide if you are going to publish an academic book at all.

 - Robert Boice’s Professors as Writers.
 This book was the most important thing I read in the summer before I began my first academic job.
 Seriously.

-- Scrivener 3, the word processing software that I use for all my long academic writing projects because foregrounds content and structure.
+- As mentioned above, I cannot recommend Scrivener 3, the word processing software that I use for all my long academic writing projects highly enough.
+It helps me foreground content and structure.
 Read my review of Scrivener 3 for more.

 Stage 2: Actively Revising (or Drafting) your Manuscript